NSoiffer/MathCAT/README.md

 </math>
 ```

-MathPlayer uses externals rules to generate speech and braille.
+MathCAT uses external rules to generate speech and braille.
-These take about 50ms to load; this load only happens the first time the rules are used or if the speech style, language, or other external preference is changed.
+These take about 50ms to load; this load only happens the first time the rules are used, or if the speech style, language, or other external preference is changed.
 The library is about 2.6mb in size.

 If you are working on an in-browser solution (i.e, you are using JavaScript or some other browser-based language), MathCAT will not work for you.
 Instead, take a look at [Speech rule engine](https://github.com/zorkow/speech-rule-engine) (SRE) by Volker Sorge.
 It is written in TypeScript and will likely meet your needs.